facebook

 What will happen with the grid fee rebates?

-The public consultation on the key issues paper will run until September 18, 2024, and the legislation will be drafted following input from the various associations and energy-intensive industries.
-The final regulations are due to come into force at the beginning of 2026.
+The public consultation on the position paper runs until September 18, 2024.
+After the input from various associations and energy-intensive industries, the legal drafting will take place.
+The final regulations are expected to come into force in early 2029.
+More on the status of the grid fee reform in our article.
+AgNes-Interim Report 2026.